Accenture/openathon-2019-react/labs/lab-02/README.md

 <br/>

-## Creating my first React Component
+## Creating your first React Component

 **React Components** let you split the UI into independent and reusable pieces, thinking about each piece in isolation.